How do you attract butterflies to your yard?

 When I refer to the term “flowers” above, I mean small flowering plants such as Black-eyed Susans, Purple Coneflowers, or Shasta Daisies.

 While these sorts of plants are great for attracting butterflies, many people forget about shrubs, trees, vines, and grasses.
-These types of plants feature various kinds of flowers than many butterfly species can’t resist or are host plants for caterpillars (see Tip# 5 below).
+These types of plants feature various kinds of flowers that many butterfly species can’t resist or are host plants for caterpillars (see Tip# 5 below).

 Tip #5: Don’t forget about caterpillars and HOST PLANTS.